-Why 2-3 hours visit duration is ideal for with kids: Allows time to explore the grounds, rest between activities, and attend the evening dance show without rushing.
+Why 1–2 hours visit duration is ideal for with kids: Enough time for a self-guided palace walk and optional evening show without rushing the kids.

 Aldrin Martins